Aviv Regev, a computational biologist, joined the Broad Institute as a core member and MIT as a faculty member in 2006.

 Regev’s research centers on understanding how complex molecular networks function and evolve in the face of genetic and environmental changes, over time-scales ranging from minutes to millions of years.
 Prior to joining the Broad Institute, Regev was a fellow at the Bauer Center for Genomics Research at Harvard University, where she developed new approaches to the reconstruction of regulatory networks and modules from genomic data.
 Regev also worked for several years in the biotech industry in Israel, where she established and directed a bioinformatics research and development team at QBI, a functional genomics company.

 Regev is also an associate professor in the Department of Biology at MIT and director of the Klarman Cell Observatory at the Broad.
-She was named an Early Career Scientist of the Howard Hughes Medical Institute in 2009.
+Regev is also the director of the Cell Circuits Program at the Broad and a lead principal investigator for the Center for Cell Circuits at the Broad Institute, a Center of Excellence in Genomic Science (CEGS).
+Regev was named a Howard Hughes Medical Institute (HHMI) Investigator in 2013.
+She had previously been an HHMI Early Career Scientist.
 She is a recipient of the NIH Director’s Pioneer Award, a Sloan fellowship from the Sloan Foundation, and the Overton Prize from the International Society for Computational Biology.

 Regev received her M.Sc. from Tel Aviv University, studying biology, computer science, and mathematics in the Interdisciplinary Program for the Fostering of Excellence, where she did research in both theoretical biology (on the evolution of development) and experimental biology (on genomic instability).
 She received her Ph.D. in computational biology from Tel Aviv University.